 5. Your camera’s LED light is on … but you aren’t using it

 - Password-protect your Wi-Fi: This is simple.
 If you don’t have a unique password, anyone can break in.
 Don’t put yourself at the mercy of bad guys.
 If you stick with the default password, anyone can look it up.
 Plus, you could get in serious legal trouble if you don’t change your Wi-Fi and router passwords from their default versions.
 Tap or click here for steps to change your Wi-Fi and router passwords.

 - Practice good password hygiene: This means creating strong, original, hard-to-crack passwords.
 Can’t keep track of all your unique passwords?
 Just use a password manager.
 Tap or click here to get started.

-- Use two-factor authentication: This is a simple way to make it harder for hackers to break into your network.
+- Use two-factor authentication: This is a simple way to make it more difficult for hackers to break into your network.
 If a security breach exposes your password, this provides an extra layer of security.
 With 2FA, you must prove your identity on a separate personal device to log into an account.
 Here’s how it works.

 - Turn on auto-update: You need to have the latest security features.
 Otherwise, old bugs could expose your entire system.
-So go to your phone, open the app and sign up for automatic updates, so you never miss out on the latest security boosts.
+So go to your phone, open the app and sign up for automatic updates so you never miss out on the latest security boosts.

 If you want more cybersecurity tips, we’ve got you covered.

 Five types of cybersecurity threats you should know about